libretiny-eu/libretiny/README.md

 PlatformIO development platform for IoT modules manufactured by Tuya Inc.

 The main goal of this project is to provide a usable build environment for IoT developers.
-While also providing vendor SDKs as PlatformIO cores, the project focuses on developing working Arduino-compatible cores for supported platforms.
-The cores are inspired by Espressif's official core for ESP32, which should make it easier to port/run existing ESP apps on Tuya IoT (and 3-rd party) platforms.
+While also providing vendor SDKs as PlatformIO cores, the project focuses on developing working Arduino-compatible cores for supported families.
+The cores are inspired by Espressif's official core for ESP32, which should make it easier to port/run existing ESP apps on Tuya IoT (and 3-rd party) modules.

-LibreTuya also provides a common interface for all platform implementations.
+LibreTuya also provides a common interface for all family implementations.
 The interface is based on ESP32 official libraries.

 **Note:** this project is work-in-progress.